JossDuff/arXiv-api/README.md

 # arXiv-api
-not endorsed or supported by arXiv.org
+not endorsed or supported by arXiv.org.
+Thank you to arXiv for use of its open access interoperability.